 - Alcohol can lead to weight gain

 Stimulants do the opposite of depressants.
 They speed up messages to the brain and nerves and make you feel more alert.
-Examples of stimulants are caffeine (found in coffee, tea and fizzy drinks) which is legal and cocaine, ecstasy and amphetamines which are all illegal.
+Examples of stimulants are caffeine (found in coffee, tea and fizzy drinks) which is legal; then there's cocaine, ecstasy and amphetamines which are all illegal.

 The typical effects of stimulants on the body are:

-- More energy and confidence (stimulant are often illegal used in sports for this reason)
+- More energy and confidence (stimulants are often illegally used in sports for this reason)

 - Damage to the liver